sterbini/study-DA/docs/installation/installing_python.md

 python --version # Tells you the version of Python
 ```

-If Python (>3.8) is not available, you can install it with, for instance, miniforge or miniconda.
+If Python (>3.11) is not available, you can install it with, for instance, miniforge or miniconda.

-For instance, to install the latest version of Python with miniforge in your home directory, run the following commands:
+To install the latest version of Python with miniforge in your home directory, run the following commands:

 ```bash
 cd